superiqbal7/superiqbal7/README.md

 I'm Iqbal, your friendly neighborhood 🥑. 😄

-I am a software engineer with several years of experience and a background in competitive programming.
+I am a software engineer with several years of experience working with a variety of languages and technologies, especially in the web stack, and a background in competitive programming.
 JavaScript is my main language.
-I've been creating full-stack JavaScript software for the last few years.
-I started fiddling with distributed systems, DevOps and Cloud.
+I've been designing and building  backend services, cloud native solutions and web applications and also fiddling with Distributed systems, Cloud, DevOps and Kubernetes.

 - 🔭 Currently working on some open-source Node.js projects
 - 🌱 Currently learning anything and everything about Node.js, DevOps, and Cloud